-Average storage unit prices were calculated in October 2020 using online quotes from multiple facilities in rural and metropolitan areas.
-With so many storage options and factors, these figures may not reflect what you’ll pay.
-Getting a number of quotes based on your specific situation is the best way to get accurate pricing.
+We calculated the following average storage costs using online quotes from multiple facilities in rural and metropolitan areas.
+With so many storage options, however, these figures may not reflect exactly what you’ll pay.
+Getting several quotes based on your specific needs is the best way to get accurate storage unit prices.

 |5 x 10 Unit||10 x 10||10 x 20|